mikefelder/az-voice-ai-chat/README.md

 ## Azure AI Agent Service Configuration

 The application includes an AI conversation evaluation feature powered by Azure AI Agent Service.
-This feature analyzes your chat conversations and provides detailed feedback on conversation quality, effectiveness, and areas for improvement.
+This feature analyzes your chat conversations and provides detailed feedback on conversation quality.

 ### Prerequisites